ootstrap CSS Tables Overview

 -

-styles the header row with a dark background (optional, you can use.thead-light
+.thead-darkstyles the header row with a dark background (optional, you can use.thead-lightfor a light header).

 How to include Bootstrap CSS